Possiblehealth/dhis2-integration/README.md

 <h1>Implementation Guide</h1>
+Connect to the EMR instance and follow the instructions below.
+This guide was tested on a dockerised EMR implementation.
 <h2>A. Install the DHIS2 Integration App</h2>
 Assuming you have Bahmni installer latest version installed and running successfully.
 <ol>